jiehu567/CreditCardFraud/readme.md

 ![png](./img/output_61_0.png)

-I notice best model for out of sample test here is when K = 21, we use SVM with parameters:
+If by the metrics of model to predict in test data, I notice best model for out of sample test here is when K = 21, we use SVM with parameters:

 SVC(C=100, cache_size=200, class_weight=None, coef0=0.0,
   decision_function_shape=None, degree=3, gamma=0.0001, kernel='rbf',